Eric is an aquarium enthusiast with over two decades of experience caring for a wide array of tropical fish.

-If you are thinking of getting a Betta fish I hope you are also putting a little thought into what kind of tank will be right for him.
-I have several articles that discuss best tank size and setup for Bettas, and my unambiguous and unwavering advice is to choose a tank of at least five gallons for a single fish.
-If you expect to have tankmates for your Betta, you will need an even larger tank.
+If you are thinking of getting a betta fish I hope you are also putting a little thought into what kind of tank is right for him.
+I have several articles that discuss the best tank size and setup for bettas, and my unambiguous and unwavering advice is to choose a tank of at least five gallons for a single fish.
+If you expect to have tankmates for your betta, you will need an even larger tank.

 Even though I think I'm pretty clear about it, I still often get questions that read something like this:

 A few weeks ago I got a new betta fish and named him Megalodon.
 I put him in a one-gallon tank with a fake plant and some pink gravel.
 He seemed fine at first, but now his face is white, his fins are deteriorating and he is acting strange.
 Please help.
 I don’t want Megalodon to die!